-The interdisciplinary and international research program of the OeWF
+The interdisciplinary and international research program from 2007 - 2017

-PolAres is an interdisciplinary program of the Austrian Space Forum, in cooperation with international partners, to develop strategies for human-robotic interaction procedures and to emphasize planetary protection, in preparation for a future human-robotic Mars surface expedition.
-Based on experiences of simulated Mars expedition, like the AustroMars expedition in 2006 in the Mojave desert of Utah, PolAres consists of following elements:
+PolAres was an interdisciplinary program of the Austrian Space Forum, in cooperation with international partners, to develop strategies for human-robotic interaction procedures and to emphasize planetary protection, in preparation for a future human-robotic Mars surface expedition.
+Based on experiences of simulated Mars expedition, like the AustroMars expedition in 2006 in the Mojave desert of Utah, PolAres consisted of following elements:

 First, in a scouting phase, possible Mars analogue sites in Europe and the neighboring Arctic are identified.
 In a second step, a stratospheric balloon will be constructed and launched both as a training project and as a precursor for the Rover phase.
 In a synergistic approach, hardware components like sensors and navigation elements shall be tested before being implemented on the Rover, which shall form the core of phase 3.
 In a fourth step, the man-machine interface between the rover and the analogue astronaut shall be tested, including interactivity requirements development and investigation.

 Timeline: 2007 – 2017

 Mars once had the prerequisite necessary for the emergence of life.
 However, the search for these diminutive tracers of biology (if they ever existed) is a complex search for call-wall fragments, biologically precipitated minerals etc. There is a significant of contaminating the very samples scrutinized for those tracers of paleobiology.

 Hence, the understanding of the potential contamination vectors is a mission critical technology.
 We were working with marked bacteria and fluorescence nano-particles – a technique developed originally during the OeWF AustroMars mission in 2006.